intellitrend/ias-frontend-module/docs/Documentation.md

 ## Installations steps summary:

-1. Install the the binaries on the Zabbix server host.
+1. Install the binaries on the Zabbix server host.

     - Copy the intellitrend-advanced-services binaries and service
     - Grant executable permissions